 Anxiety usually manifests itself as a feeling of profound agitation and unease about an imminent unpleasant experience, often accompanied by physical symptoms such as breathlessness, sweating, and a racing heartbeat.
 In the most severe cases these symptoms can be extremely debilitating.

-For further information about the symptoms, causes, and treatment of anxiety you may wish to refer to the Anxiety UK website.
+For further information about the symptoms, causes, and treatment of anxiety click here to visit the Anxiety UK website.

 Aphasia is a condition which affects the brain’s ability to use language.
 Most commonly it is used as part of the term “acquired aphasia”, which indicates that a patient has developed aphasia after an accident or illness.